-The decrease of ageing reserve in 2022 is mainly due to this Covid-19 provision installed at year-end 2021 and covid unwinding in 2022.
+The decrease of change in ageing reserve in 2023 is mainly linked to the further unwinding of the Covid Ageing Reserve in Q4 2023 compared to Q4 2022.
 Remaining difference is explained by BNR update and normal evolution of the portfolio.